Quark mixing in the discrete dark matter model: Conclusions

 \section{Conclusions}

 Neutrino mixing might be explained by a discrete non-Abelian flavour symmetry.
-If this symmetry is dynamically broken only in one direction a residual symmetry survives.
-It is interesting that this residual symmetry may be responsible for the existence of a stable dark matter canididate.
-It has already been shown that this set-up can describe the physics in the lepton sector and the dark matter abundance rather well.
+If this symmetry is dynamically broken only in one direction, a residual symmetry survives.
+It is interesting that this residual symmetry may be responsible for the existence of a stable dark matter candidate.
+It has already been shown that this set up can describe the physics in the lepton sector and the dark matter abundance rather well.

-It is a natural extension to see if the quark sector can also be described in such scenario's.
+It is a natural question to see if the quark sector can also be described in such scenarios.
 In this paper we investigated this possibility in a particular model \cite{Hirsch:2010ru, Meloni:2010sk, Boucenna:2011tj}.
-We found that if we add quarks in the same non-trivial representations of the flavour symmetry as charged leptons, interplay between renormalizable operators and dimension-six operators can generate a realistic CKM matrix in a large portion of parameter space.
+We found that if we add quarks in the same non-trivial representations of the flavour symmetry as charged leptons, the interplay between renormalizable operators and dimension-six operators can generate a realistic CKM matrix in a large portion of parameter space.
 It is possible to let the CKM matrix dominantly originate from the up-type quark sector as well as the down-type quark sector, although the latter case is more natural.

-The new six dimension operators should also be present in the lepton sector.
-As consequence we have shown that the predictions of the original model, $\theta_{13}=0$ and $m_3=0$, are shifted away from zero, in the former case into the near-future observable region.
+The new dimension six operators should also be present in the lepton sector.
+As a consequence we have shown that the predictions of the original model, $\theta_{13}=0$ and $m_3=0$, are shifted away from zero, in the former case into the near-future observable region.
 At the same time for what concerns the quark sector the new operators can lead to new channels for flavour changing neutral currents and we have analysed their effects on meson-antimeson oscillations.
-We found that D meson oscillations rule out the scenario where the CKM matrix originates mostly from the up sector and that K and B${}_{s,d}$ meson oscillations are much enhanced as well, with their amplitudes at least as large as corresponding the Standard Model amplitudes.
+We found that D meson oscillations rule out the scenario where the CKM matrix originates mostly from the up sector and that K and B${}_{s,d}$ meson oscillations are much enhanced as well, with some of their amplitudes at least as large as corresponding the Standard Model amplitudes, bringing the model close to being excluded, although a certain number of points in parameter space can still be reconciled with current observations.
 If this is the case the scalar sector behaves exactly as described in \cite{Boucenna:2011tj}.

-Although these observations do not rule out the extension of the discrete dark matter model with quarks, honesty forces us to say that this `natural extension' is less natural than we hoped.
+Although these observations do not rule out the extension of the discrete dark matter model with quarks, severe finetuning is needed and honesty forces us to say that this `natural extension' is less natural than we hoped.